 What are the entry requirements?

-If you're an international student you will need to prove your grasp of the English language.
-Usually an IELTS (International English Language Testing System) score of 6.5 or more will be accepted.
+If English is not your first language, you will need to prove your language skills.
+Usually an IELTS (International English Language Testing System) score of 6.5 or above will be accepted.

 How much does it cost?

 Cost depends on a range of factors and therefore varies significantly.
 The expense of a course will generally reflect its intensity and how important it is in the context of the career path you want to follow.
 For example, studying the CIPR's one-year Advanced Certificate in Public Relations at Birmingham City University will cost you £2,590, whereas taking an LPC can set you back £10,000 or more.